a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 ```

 The `talkedToTime` is how many frames the textbox will stay up for.
+Setting `talkedToTime` to a negative number will cause it to last indefinitely.

 The `setText` method adds text to be displayed in the textbox.
 Text can be displayed on separate lines by using new line characters `\n`.